yeraydiazdiaz/sublime-rest-client/README.md

 To start developing:

-1. Install Python 3.8.8 which is the version in ST4 we use
+1. Install Python 3.8.8 which is the version embedded in ST4
 1. Create a virtual environment and activate it
   - Note: using pyenv-virtualenv creates a `.python-version` file which conflicts with Sublime Text and causes it to ignore the plugin completely, a work around